transcriptaze/vpd/README.md

 1. `apt install sass` on _Ubuntu_ installs `ruby-sass` which was marked **[obsolete](https://sass-lang.com/ruby-sass)** in 2019.
 Please follow the installation instructions on the [Sass homepage](https://sass-lang.com) to install the current version.

+2. The web-app is not bundled because I cannot for the life of figure out how to resolve all the wasm dependencies.

 ### Build instructions